We believe in excellence.

 Donna Morgan

-Lily Ojea is a graduate of Ballet Palm Beach Academy, formerly known as the Esther Center, and has danced professionally with the Alabama Ballet, Hosanna Sacred Arts, and New Orleans Ballet Theater.
-Currently, she is in her tenth season dancing professionally with Ballet Palm Beach.
+Lily Ojea Loveland is a graduate of Ballet Palm Beach Academy, formerly known as the Esther Center, and has danced professionally with the Alabama Ballet, Hosanna Sacred Arts, and New Orleans Ballet Theater.
+She has been dancing professionally with Ballet Palm Beach for 14 seasons.
 Among many favorites, the roles of Juliet; Giselle; Marie/Sugarplum; Balanchine’s Tchailovsky Pas De Deux and Who Cares?; and Colleen Smith’s In The Mood, Turtle B, Simple Symphony, and Because I Said So; stand out as her personal tops.
 She is excited to premiere contemporary and modern works in new venues throughout the season with Ballet Palm Beach.
 Lily has completed the Petrinovic Teacher Training Program and has taught ballet for the Alabama Ballet School and Ballet Palm Beach Academy.

 She adores her husband and two children, Wesley and Magnolia, and can be found at leisure and play with them whenever she finds time.
 Her favorite Bible verse is Psalm 37:4.